Active Management Robo-Advisors, the Next Digital Investment Wave

 Active management robo-advisors look slightly different depending on the platform.

-Another robo-advisor with active management is Alpha Architect.
-Alpha Architect started out working only with extremely wealthy clients but designed an actively managed robo-advisor in 2016 to help them reach more clients.
+Alpha Architect has a variety of research-based, actively managed investment solutions.
+Although not officially a robo-advisor, the firm does offer active management through ETFs and separately managed accounts, using active rules and research-based investment management.
+A Alpha Architect started out working only with extremely wealthy clients but designed actively managed robo-advisor solutions in 2016 to help them reach more clients.

 In order to keep costs low for these investors, Alpha Architect created a robo-advisor that would play up the strengths of the autonomous, set-it-and-forget-it robo-advisor while simultaneously offering additional human support to complement these strengths.